|

 B lamps, and the last Aladdin glass lamp for a few decades.

-In early 1955 when the flood damage was cleaned up, a model
+When the flood damage was cleaned up, a model

 C burner was tooled up by Plume & Atwood (small round